 Physiotherapists can provide treatment such as mobilisation, soft tissue techniques, stretching and strengthening exercises, to relieve symptoms.
 Specific braces can be utilised at nights and during certain activities to help control inflammation around the wrist and minimise symptoms.

 After giving birth, many women experience low back pain.
-Physiotherapy treatments such as mobilisation, soft tissue techniques, stretching, strengthening, hydrotherapy-adelaide and Pilates based exercise programs can be used to reduce symptoms.
+Physiotherapy treatments such as mobilisation, soft tissue techniques, stretching, strengthening, hydrotherapy-adelaide and Physio Group Exercise programs can be used to reduce symptoms.

 Post pregnancy, many women will find a reduction in their pelvic floor muscle control.
-This area can be re-strengthened with the help of a physiotherapist, who can provide specific pelvic floor exercises and a Pilates based exercise program.
+This area can be re-strengthened with the help of a Physiotherapist, who can provide specific pelvic floor exercises and a Physio Group Exercise program.

 During pregnancy, women may experience Diastasis Recti due to excessive stretching of the abdominal muscles.
 This condition is more common in women who have had multiple pregnancies.
 Although the condition presents during the pregnancy, no treatment is necessary until after the birth.
-Physiotherapy treatment for this condition may include strengthening exercises, or a Pilates based exercise program to work and repair the damaged abdominal muscles and re strengthen their core muscles.
+Physiotherapy treatment for this condition may include strengthening exercises, or a Physio Group Exercise program to work and repair the damaged abdominal muscles and re strengthen their core muscles.

 To help alleviate all those aches and pains you experience during pregnancy our highly experienced Physiotherapists developed our Pre & Postnatal classes to safely strengthen and tone the entire body.
 Our individualised circuit classes focus on the core and pelvic floor muscles to help reduce pain through:

-Currently our Burnside and Marion practices run these classes.
+Currently our Burnside, Marion, Beverley & Plympton practices run these classes.